 Courses are designed to give students a framework in linguistics applied to second language education.
 This minor is for undergraduate students not pursuing a general education degree.
 The program provides students with the skills, methods, strategies and practicum experience for working with English language learners.

-Courses are designed to give students a framework in linguistics applied to second language education and provides students with the skills, methods, strategies and practice teaching for working with English language learners.
+Courses are designed to give students a framework in linguistics applied to second language education and provides students with the skills, methods, strategies and practice teaching for working with English language learners, K-12.
 With an introduction to linguistics, an introduction to theories of second language acquisition, as well as the knowledge you will need to teach and/or train effectively at all age levels, this program has many present-day applications.

 The University of Wisconsin-Stevens Point offers you a strong liberal arts education in language and literature, which fosters communication, critical reading and critical thinking skills.
 Our English minor consists of…